Finding coherent node groups in directed graphs

-Finally, the remaining non-terminal vertices in $V \setminus T$ have the same loss of $1$ regardless of which set they belong to, so an optimal solution will assign them such that the cost arising from the edges between the sets is minimized.
+Finally, the remaining nonterminal vertices in $V \setminus T$ have the same loss of $\lambda_f+\lambda_b$ due to features, regardless of which set they belong to, so an optimal solution will assign them such that the cost arising from the edges between the sets is minimized.